Contact us whenever you need it!

 7. Attend the hearing or trial and present your case with supporting evidence.
 The manufacturer will also defend their position.

 If the claim is unsuccessful, you may explore other legal options, such as appealing the decision.
+A lemon law lawyer can help you understand your State laws to determine if your car qualifies.

 • Notification and repair attempts